marcobambini/gravity/docs/embedding.md

     // transfer memory from the compiler (front-end) to the VM (back-end) gravity_compiler_transfer(compiler, vm);

-    // once memory has been trasferred, you can get rid of the front-end gravity_compiler_free(compiler);
+    // once the memory has been transferred, you can get rid of the front-end gravity_compiler_free(compiler);

-    // execute closure
+    // execute main closure
     if (gravity_vm_runmain(vm, closure)) {
         // retrieve returned result
         gravity_value_t result = gravity_vm_result(vm);